bPlugins/lottie-player/readme.txt

 = How to use =
-- First install the Lottie Player block plugin
+- First install the Lottie Player block plugin.
 - Add the Lottie Player block from the block category called "Widgets" in Gutenberg editor.
 - You can change block settings from the right side settings sidebar.
 - Enjoy!